DavideFast/University/PingTime/README.md

 <br/>

-# ARCHITECTURAL AND TECHNOLOGICAL DESIGN
+# 7. Architectural and technological design
 The entire app is based on the following structure:
 - React.js as frontend framework
 - D3.js as visual idioms technologies